How do I cope with my Ex’s girlfriend attending family events?

 You’re doing it for you.
 When you’ve healed to the point where you’re peaceful about the past, your Ex and even your Ex’s relationship, you are free.
 Not only that, your focus is on your own bright future, and that’s where your energy is going.
 Rebuilding is the final phase of your recovery, and the lighter your heart is about the past, the more fun and joy you will have creating your new life.
 That’s a win for you.

-You don’t have to befriend or even like your Ex’s partner, although you can.
+You don’t have to befriend or even like your Ex’s partner, although you can if that works for you.
 What you’re going for is neutral cordiality and peace in your heart when you see them together at family events.
 You deserve to enjoy your family regardless of if they are there—and you have the power to give that to yourself.

 It doesn’t happen overnight.